top of page

 1. Be Transparent About When You're Using AI

 If a chatbot is handling customer inquiries, say so.
-If your marketing emails are AI-assisted, that's worth acknowledging.
+If your marketing emails are AI-assisted, acknowledge that.
 If product images or descriptions were generated with AI, transparency builds credibility rather than undermining it.
 Customers increasingly respect businesses that are upfront about their tools, especially when the results are good.
+This doesn’t mean you need a disclaimer on every piece of content.
+It means fostering a culture of honesty around how AI touches your business.

 2. Build on a Secure Foundation First